chucksellick/factorio-portal-research/src/README.md

 This mod adds a number of late- and end-game technologies, unlocking amazing new items and locations and providing an entirely new post-rocket-launch game layer.

 Scan the skies for resource-rich asteroids, then teleport up there and build your outpost.
-Maintain your orbital fleet
+Maintain your orbital fleet by launching a variety of different kinds of satellites.

 Note: This is still a work in progress but has plenty of functional gameplay already.
 Recipes are unfortunately changing quite a bit between releases.
 The biggest problem is the GUI which is taking a lot of work!